WHO WILL BUY MY OLD BASEBALL CARDS

 Graded cards, which have been professionally assessed on their condition and encased in protective plastic holders assigned numeric grades on a 1-10 scale, tend to attract higher prices from serious collectors.
 The grading process itself costs money – usually $10-20 per card – so it only makes financial sense if the expected increase in value from the grade exceeds the cost of grading.
 Top graded examples of iconic vintage cards can sell for hundreds or even thousands to the right collectors.

-Read also: PERSONALIZED BASEBALL LINEUP CARDS
+Read also: HOW TO INVEST IN BASEBALL CARDS

 If none of your cards would merit the costs of individual grading and selling, you could look into selling your entire collection as a lot to an online retailer.
 Companies like CardCollectorShops.com, SportscardsPlus.com, and CardAuctionSeller.com are always buying collections to break up, grade individually valuable cards, and resell the rest.
 They offer cash upfront, but you’d likely get a lower price than maximizing sales to collectors.
 Still, it spares you the time and effort of individual sales.
 Provide detailed photos of your collection and get competitive offers from multiple websites to maximize your payout.